 4. Flexible repayment plans may be offered with up to a twenty (20) year (for Graduate Medical School Loans) or fifteen (15) year repayment term for a variable rate loan and ten (10) year repayment term for a fixed rate loan.
 Students must be enrolled at least half-time at an eligible school.
 Minimum loan amount is $1,000.
 Click here for a repayment example.

-5. Interest rate reduction of either 0.25% or 2.00% (depending on loan terms) applies only when the borrower and/or cosigner sign up for automatic payments and the payment amount is successfully deducted from the designated bank account each month.
+5. Interest rate reduction of either 0.25% (for Credit-Based Loans) or 2.00% (for Undergraduate Future Income-Based Loans) applies only when the borrower and/or cosigner sign up for automatic payments and the payment amount is successfully deducted from the designated bank account each month.
 The amount of the discount is dependent upon the loan product and credit history of the borrower at the time of application.
 Interest rate reduction(s) will not apply during periods when no payment is due, including periods of in-school, deferment, grace or forbearance, unless a regular payment amount has been arranged with the servicer.
 If you have two (2) consecutive returned payments for Nonsufficient Funds, we may cancel your automatic debit enrollment and you will lose the interest rate reduction.
 You will then need to re-qualify and re-enroll in automatic debit payments to receive the interest rate reduction.
 (See Automatic Payment Discount Terms & Conditions.)